bloomberg/bde/Readme.md

 * [Python](https://www.python.org/)

 Note that `python` is used by the build helpers `bde_build_env.py` and `cmake_build.py`, but is not strictly needed to build BDE.
-See the the more complete build instructions linked below for more detail.
+See the more complete build instructions linked below for more detail.

 Build Instructions (Open Source)
 --------------------------------